GoogleCloudPlatform/podcast/site/content/post/episode-47-cloud-abuse-with-swati-and-emeka/index.md

 I will be in Brazil for GopherCon Brazil.
 Very excited about that.
 My talks also take shape, which is nice, like three words away.
 So it is good.

-And then also, at GCP NEXT Brazil, which by the way, if you're interested in, we're going to be running our next conference of Google Cloud Platform next.
+And then also, at GCP NEXT Brazil, which by the way, if you're interested in, we're going to be running our next conference of Google Cloud next.
 You're going to be learning about what we're working on and what are the new things.
 And this time it's going to be in Brazil in Sao Paulo.

 So November 10 in Sao Paulo, if you're somewhere around, we will have a link to that so you can register.
 It's going to be lots of fun.
-It's going to be a lot of people from my team and all the teams from Google Cloud Platform there.
+It's going to be a lot of people from my team and all the teams from Google Cloud there.
 So come say hi.

 MARK: Awesome.
 That sounds fantastic.
 Well, when this comes out, next week after that I will be back in Atlanta again for a web conference called Connect Tech.
 And then the week after that I will be in Atlantic City for another game developer conference, Gamecon.